panzerdragoonlegacy/website/PRODUCTION.md

    `sudo docker-compose -f docker-compose.prod.yml up -d`

-5. Go to https://www.panzerdragoonlegacy.com in your web browser and verify it.
+5. Go to https://www.panzerdragoonlegacy.com in your web browser and verify.

 ## Restore a Database Backup into Docker Volume